Excellence in Diversity and Inclusion

 Criteria

-Criteria for selection are as follows and may include a broad range of criteria from inclusion-centered initiatives: efforts to support recruitment and retention of diverse staff and/or students; teaching and/or research that expands and embraces our understanding of inclusiveness; multicultural programming or related initiatives; community outreach activities; or a host of other possibilities that enhance diversity and inclusion.
-Nomination statements should focus on the following criteria:
+Criteria for selection are as follows: efforts to support recruitment and retention of diverse staff and/or students; teaching and/or research that expands and embraces our understanding of inclusiveness; multicultural programming or related initiatives; community outreach activities; or a host of other possibilities that enhance diversity and inclusion.
+Candidates should be nominated based on meritorious service above and beyond the duties assigned to their positions.
+Nominees should also demonstrate and support the Ignatian ideal of care for others, as well as carry out Marquette’s commitment to diversity and inclusion.

 1. The extent to which the candidate’s activities have promoted a campus environment that is welcoming, supportive and nurturing of cultural, ethnic, racial, class, gender, sexual orientation, language and other human differences.

-2. The extent to which the candidate’s activities have contributed to raising awareness and consciousness about diversity and inclusion within the context of the university’s mission and for the greater good of the Marquette community.
+2. The extent to which the candidate’s activities have contributed to raising awareness and consciousness about diversity and inclusion within the context of the university’s mission.

-3. The extent to which the candidate’s activities had, or will have, significant impact on the Marquette community in terms of diversity and inclusion.
+3. The extent to which the candidate’s activities had, or will have, significant impact on and reflect the integrity of the Marquette community in terms of diversity and inclusion.

 Previous Award Recipients